 Applying for an Employer Identification Number (EIN) should be a straightforward process, but many business owners run into frustrating errors.
-If you've received an EIN reference number during your application, it means something needs to be corrected or manually reviewed by the IRS.
+Understanding these error codes can help you avoid unnecessary delays and get your EIN quickly.

 What is an EIN and Why Do You Need One?